ray-project/ray/doc/source/cluster/kubernetes/examples/distributed-checkpointing-with-gcsfuse.md

 sed -i "s/GCS_BUCKET/$BUCKET/g" ray-job.pytorch-image-classifier.yaml
 ```

-Deploy the RayJob
+Deploy the RayJob:
 ```
 kubectl create -f ray-job.pytorch-image-classifier.yaml
 ```

 The deployed RayJob includes the following configuration to enable distributed checkpointing to a shared filesystem:
 * 4 Ray workers, each with a single GPU.
-* All Ray nodes use the `pytorch-distributed-training` ServiceAccount which we created earlier.
+* All Ray nodes use the `pytorch-distributed-training` ServiceAccount, which we created earlier.
 * Includes volumes that are managed by the `gcsfuse.csi.storage.gke.io` CSI driver.
 * Mounts a shared storage path `/mnt/cluster_storage`, backed by the GCS bucket you created earlier.

-The Pod can be configured with annotations which allows for finer grain control of the GCSFuse sidecar container.
+You can configure the Pod with annotations, which allows for finer grain control of the GCSFuse sidecar container.
 See [Specify Pod annotations](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver#pod-annotations) for more details.
 ```
 annotations:
   gke-gcsfuse/volumes: "true"